chargebee/customer-portal-php/README.md

 In order to use this portal, you would have to:

 1. Add your server domain in your Chargebee site under *Settings> Hosted Page Settings> Whitelist Return URL> Whitelisted Domain*.
+Please note that we only support port numbers 443, 80, 8443, 8080 & 9001.

 2. Edit the properties below in the "portal/config/config.ini" file:
    * SITE_URL and CANCEL_URL should be your server domain.